Convención celebrates 100 years of UFM, approves bylaw changes

 Today marks the first work day of BOUNCE 2017!
 Participants had an early start as they met at 7am after breakfast for GO TIME.
 This is an opportunity for our BOUNCE staff to commission these participants as they go out and serve with the love of Christ.
 BOUNCERS circled up and Scott Stevens, our Mission Coordinator, prayed over the teams as they begin work this week.
 BOUNCE staff joined in prayer and waved bye as teams left for their worksites.

 Tonight at worship, our BOUNCE offering was collected.
-The offering this year is supporting the Missionary/p>... [continue]
+The offering this year is supporting the Missionary Adoption Program, and will be used to buy a small river boat for indigenous... [continue]

 How our church found a new strategy to welcome guests